grochmal/configs/media/README.md

 or simply

-    gs -q -dBATCH -dNOPAUSE -sDEVICE=pdfwrite \
+    gs -q -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -sOutputFile=out.pdf in.pdf
-       -dPDFSETTINGS=/ebook -sOutputFile=out.pdf in.pdf

 For files that do use the extra PDF functionality.
 Adding `-dCompatibilityLevel=1.4` makes the file readable to many ebook readers yet it may increase the size of a file considerably.
+And `-dPDFSETTINGS=` can also be taken from the original PDF to save computations (no need to rescale).

 ### Naming convention